davidpots/playsongnotes/_songs/[Bob Dylan] Like a Rolling Sone.md

 ---
 layout: song
 has_video_lesson: true
+title: Guitar lesson for "Like a Rolling Stone" by Bob Dylan -- playsongnotes.com
-title:  Like a Rolling Stone
+song_title:  Like a Rolling Stone
 artist: Bob Dylan
 year: 1965
 categories: guitar